 You can put off claiming your basic state pension.
 This can be especially useful if you're still working, as it means you'll get larger state pension payments later.
 You can also defer receiving payments once you've already started claiming, though be careful as you can only do this once.

 If you choose not to take your pension straightaway when you reach state pension age, there are two different ways you can take the benefit:

 - Choose a bigger weekly pension...

 For those who qualified for the state pension age before April 6 2016 and opted to delay, a year's wait was worth the full value of that year's state pension plus 10.4% extra.

 It worked out that, for every five weeks you delayed claiming, your future weekly allowance was increased by 1%.
 So delay for a year and you'd have got the full pension plus 10.4% extra.

 However, those who reach state pension age on or after 6 April 2016, have not been given such a generous deal.

 Now the 1% rate of increase for deferring your state pension only applies for every nine weeks you delay – not five.
 This works at an annual boost of 5.8% – a vastly lower benefit.

 - Or as a one-off lump sum later...

-If you've reached your state pension age before April 2016, you've got the option to be able to defer and then be paid the extra as a one-off lump sum.
+If you reached your state pension age before April 2016, you have had the option to be able to defer and then be paid the extra as a one-off lump sum.